 The source of these rumours was a tweet from @ihacktu (aka iHacktu Pro) on 24 July.
 The tweet has now been deleted (of course), but included details of a possible keynote at which, the tweet claimed, Apple would present the iPad Pro and the first ARM Macs.

-And this first Mac boasting Apple's Silicon processor (aka the ARM Mac) will apparently be the MacBook - the one that Apple discontinued in 2019.
+And this first ARM Mac boasting Apple's Silicon processor will apparently be the MacBook - the one that Apple discontinued in 2019.

 @ihacktu claimed the MacBook will return with Apple Silicon in addition we will see a 13in MacBook Pro also with Silicon processor.